Last Updated: May 2026 | Author: Munir Ardi

 1. The “Big Three” (Non-Sectarian)

-Catholic Charities: Often the largest provider of emergency rental assistance and motel vouchers in a city.
+- Catholic Charities: Often the largest provider of emergency rental assistance and motel vouchers.

-St. Vincent de Paul: Known for their “Home Visits” where they come to you to assess needs for furniture, rent, or utilities.
+- St. Vincent de Paul: Known for “Home Visits” to assess needs for furniture, rent, or utilities.

 2. The “Zakat” Power (Islamic Housing Aid)